 Magento Open Source vs Magento Commerce

-As we say, although Magento Open Source has many of the core features that come with Magento Commerce, it does come with limitations.
-For medium to large enterprises we recommend Magento Open Source as a demo only – a quick and easy way to find out what it can do.
-To see the key differences between the free and premium versions of Magento, please see our quick summary table below.
+Although Magento Open Source has many of the core features that come with the Commerce edition, it does come with limitations.
+For medium to large enterprises we recommend the Open Source version as a demo only – a quick and easy way to find out what it can do.
+To see the key differences between the free and premium versions, please see our summary table below.

 |Integrated checkout, payment||Yes||Yes|

 |Extended marketplace functionality||Yes||Yes|

 |Business intelligence dashboard||No||Yes|